abhik1368/aop-visualizer-clean/README.md

 # AOP Network Visualizer

 This repo excludes `node_modules` and other build artifacts.
 Use the steps below to install dependencies and run the app locally on Windows.
+The article for this tool is available @ [bioarxiv](https://www.biorxiv.org/content/10.1101/2025.08.25.672239v1)

 ## Prerequisites
 - Node.js 20+ (includes npm)